ashcds/ashcds/README.md

-## Hi Im Ash!
+## Hi I'm Ash!
 Welcome to my Github👋

 ## 👩‍💻 About Me
 I am a **senior data analyst** and **data strategist** at [Whirlpool Corporation](https://www.whirlpoolcorp.com/).
 In my current role I leverage my experience in **consulting, finance and engineering** to bridge the gap between technical teams and business objectives.
 I specialize in turning complex data into actionable insights, helping organizations make smarter, data-driven decisions.
 Currently working on expanding my portfolio!